number5alive/funsizehikes/blog/_posts/2016-04-28-julian-to-warner-springs.markdown

 tagimg: 'http://eloiserobbins.files.wordpress.com/2016/04/wp-1461874764048.jpg'
 ---

 We climb up into the San Felipe hills.
-I say hello to my old friends The barrel cactus and the Ocotillos.
+I say hello to my old friends the barrel cactus and the Ocotillos.
 The Ocotillos look burnt and dead, but explode into fiery flowers at the end of their stems.

 We climb up into the San Felipe hills.
-I say hello to my old friends The barrel cactus and the Ocotillos.
+I say hello to my old friends the barrel cactus and the Ocotillos.
 The Ocotillos look burnt and dead, but explode into fiery flowers at the end of their stems.

 ![julian-to-warner-springs](http://eloiserobbins.files.wordpress.com/2016/04/wp-1461874717450.jpg)
 Someone left rash cream in Julian, and Shake and Bake runs ahead asking complete strangers if they left their ass cream behind.
 We find this hilarious.